Meghan McCain Responds To Trump’s Attack On Her Dad: ‘No One Will Ever Love You The Way They Loved My Father’

 On Saturday, Trump took to Twitter to criticize the late Arizona Senator for his role in turning over the now-famous Steele Dossier to the FBI during the 2016 presidential election.
 The dossier uncovered evidence that the Trump campaign was colluding with the Russian government to interfere in the election, a claim which Trump has called a baseless political smear.

-Though much of the evidence presented in the dossier has been proven true through Robert Mueller’s Russia investigation, Trump continues to attack it and on Saturday drew the late John McCain into the mix.
+Though much of the evidence presented in the dossier has been proven true through Robert Mueller’s Russia investigation, Trump continues to attack it, and on Saturday, he drew the late John McCain into the mix.
 In a statement on Twitter, Trump quoted former Clinton special counsel Ken Starr’s attack on John McCain.

 “Spreading the fake and totally discredited Dossier ‘is unfortunately a very dark stain against John McCain,'” Trump wrote.
 “He had far worse ‘stains’ than this, including thumbs down on repeal and replace after years of campaigning to repeal and replace!”